-The Skyhawk Association is proud to dedicate our Internet Website to this remarkable individual!
-Ed Heinemann is truly one of the legendary stalwarts in the golden age of aviation.
-We are truly grateful for what he has done for us and for our country!
-May God continue to bless him and his family!
+The Skyhawk Association is proud to dedicate our Internet Website to Ed Heinemann.
+This remarkable individual is truly one of the legendary stalwarts in the golden age of aviation.

 Designer of the Douglas A-4 Skyhawk,